dezh-tech/rokovo-cli/README.md

 ### Prerequisites

 - Node.js 18.0.0 or higher
-- An OpenAI API key or Anthropic API key
+- Access to an LLM API (OpenAI, Anthropic, or any OpenAI-compatible provider)

 ### Install from npm (when published)